aliibrahim80/dalilcoin/doc/howtostake.md

 than the median time of the litecoin block in which the corresponding burn tx was confirmed.

-Since staked nodes are published as litecoin transactions, there is no possibility of nodes staking in secret.
+Since staked blocks are published as litecoin transactions, there is no possibility of nodes staking in secret.
 This prevents long range attacks possible in pure POS.